sumcoinlabs/sumcoin/doc/build-openbsd.md

 ======================
 (updated for OpenBSD 6.4)

-This guide describes how to build litecoind and command-line utilities on OpenBSD.
+This guide describes how to build sumcoind and command-line utilities on OpenBSD.

 OpenBSD is most commonly used as a server OS, so this guide does not contain instructions for building the GUI.